tallforasmurf/PPQT2/extras/sphinx/index.rst

 Using a Limited Find Range
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use a limited Find range when you want to make changes to one part of the book.
+Use a limited Find range when you want to make use search and replace in one part of the book.

-For example, suppose you are working on the Table of Contents, and you want to make changes only in that part of the book.
+For example, suppose you are working on the Table of Contents, and you want to make use find/replace to make changes only in that part of the book.

 Select the Table of Contents by clicking at the top of it, and shift-clicking at the end.
-Then on the Find panel, click **In Selection**.
+Then on the Find panel, click **In Range**.
 The text selection will be highlighted to show it is now a Find Range.
 (The highlight is normally light-blue, but see `Edit highlights`_.)